web-tracker/sdk/README.md

-# web-tracker
-Web Front End Performance and Error Tracker
+# SDK for Web Tracker